0xMordecai/docker-by-example/Docker-monitoring/cheatsheet.md

 Monitoring Docker nodes and containers are an essential part of managing Docker.
 There are various tools available for monitoring Docker.
 While you can use traditional tools such as `Nagios`, `Prometheus` is gaining ground in cloud-native monitoring because of its simplicity and pluggable architecture.

 `Prometheus` is a free, open source monitoring tool that provides a `dimensional data model`, efficient and straightforward querying using the `Prometheus query language(PromQL)`, efficient time-series databases, and modern alerting capabilities.

+# Challenges with container monitoring

+From a conceptual point of view, there is no difference between container monitoring and the traditional method.
+You would still need metrics, logs, health checks, and service discovery